cunhasbia/cunhasbia/README.md

 <br/>• Focused on **Javascript** stack
 <br/>• Enthusiast about the best **web development** technologies
 <br/>• I **love to talk about**: Programming, Science, Astronomy, Blockchain, Music

-<br/>• Knowledge/skills:
+**Front end skills**:</br>

-**Front end**: Javascript ES6+ • HTML • CSS/SASS • ReactJS • Styled Components • Redux • Axios • Jest • Webpack • SEO <br/>
+Javascript ES6+ • HTML • CSS/SASS • ReactJS • Styled Components • Redux • Axios • Jest • Webpack • SEO

+**Back end skills**:<br/>
-**Back end**: Nodejs • Rest APIs • TDD with Jest • PostgreSQL • Sequelize • JWT • MVC • Swagger docs
+Nodejs • Rest APIs • TDD with Jest • PostgreSQL • Sequelize • JWT • MVC • Swagger docs

 **I believe that if programming is the language of the future, we women should be part of this construction** 👩‍💻